suriyun-production/mmorpg-kit-docs/docs/pages/103-game-database.md

 *   `Player Character Entity`, the character which will be represent in game scene and can controls by players.
 *   `Monster Character Entity`, the monster character which will be represent in game scene.
 *   `Vehicle Entity`, the mountable animal or vehicle which will be represent in game scene.
+*   `Other Network Objects`, other network objects which will be represent in game scene.

 ## Game Data